 Medicare is a government-run health insurance program that provides coverage for Americans over 65.
 It also covers some younger people with disabilities.
 Does Medicare pay for pregnancy?
-The answer to that question is a little complicated, but we’ll explain it in this article.
+The answer to that question is complicated, but we’ll explain it in this article.

 It would seem like this would not be a common question since Medicare is primarily for people 65 and older.
 Still, the fact is that there are more than one million females on Medicare that are between the ages of 18 and 44 who could still become pregnant.

-Medicare Coverage for Pregnancy
+Medicare coverage for pregnancy

-Some of the most frequent obstetrician-attended health care treatments throughout pregnancy include prenatal checkups for the mother.
+Some of the most frequent obstetrician-attended healthcare treatments throughout pregnancy include prenatal checkups for the mother.
 These include regular appointments with an obstetrician.

 Visits are scheduled once every four weeks during the first 28 weeks.
 After week 28 and up to delivery, visits become more frequent: twice a week until week 36, then weekly until delivery.